Their Own Systems Went Down. Then They Admitted Everything

 One of the most corrosive failures in any public body is the failure to tell its overseers what is going wrong in time for them to act.
 DHCW has demonstrated a pattern of informing both its own board and the Welsh Government too late for meaningful intervention.

-Ruth Galzzard, as Interim Chair, acknowledged this directly:
+Ruth Glazzard, as Interim Chair, acknowledged this directly:

 "We share your frustration as a board when things don't happen as quickly as possible, or we get informed in what we perceive to be late in the day."

-— Ruth Galzzard, Interim Chair, DHCW Public Accountability Meeting, January 2026
+— Ruth Glazzard, Interim Chair, DHCW Public Accountability Meeting, 29 January 2026

-This is the Chair of the organisation telling the Welsh Government that the board itself is not told things in time.
-The implications are serious.
+The Chair of the organisation telling the Welsh Government that the board itself is not told things in time.
 If the board does not know, then the Welsh Government does not know.
 If the Welsh Government does not know, the Senedd does not know.
 If the Senedd does not know, the people of Wales do not know.
 Late notification is not an administrative inconvenience.
 It is a break in the chain of democratic accountability.

-Perhaps the most sobering admission came from a Welsh Government official, who described the compounding cost of programme delays in terms that bordered on an epitaph:
+Perhaps the most sobering admission came from a Welsh Government official, who described the compounding cost of programme delays:

 "There is a tipping point where, actually, if we have delays and reprofiling, the benefits reduce... the benefits might be zero by the end.
 If we'd have known that, we'd have never started."